Gino Vannelli: Career

 Vannelli released an album, The Gist of the Gemini, in 1976 through A&M Records.

+Pauper in Paradise (A&M 1977) was an ambitious cocktail of prog rock fusion, jazz and symphonic sounds.
+The complex album featured the London Philharmonic Symphony and explored themes of war and love.

 His 1978 album Brother to Brother, also with A&M, produced the single "I Just Wanna Stop", which reached No. 4 on the Billboard magazine chart, No. 1 in Canada, and received a Grammy Award nomination.
 His next album, Nightwalker, also produced a top ten hit, "Living Inside Myself".

 He received the Juno Award for Most Promising Male Vocalist in 1975.
 In 1976, and in 1979, he received the Juno Award for Best Male Vocalist.
 He and his brother Joe, his musical partner during those years, shared the Juno Award for Best Production for Brother to Brother in 1979.

 Despite the success of singles "Black Cars" and "Hurts to Be in Love" (1985), from his album Black Cars, as well as "Wild Horses" (1987) from the album Big Dreamers Never Sleep, Vannelli only appeared live sporadically throughout the 1980s.
+He has described himself as going on a spiritual journey during this time.

 Departing from the jazz-pop idiom, Vannelli released two mostly acoustic jazz discs, Yonder Tree (1995) and Slow Love (1997).
 After producing the album Hitek Hiku for Danish jazz pianist Niels Lan Doky, Vannelli revisited his interest in western classical music with the song "Parole Per Mio Padre" (Words For My Father), dedicated to his late father, and composed in the style and tradition of Schubert.
 The recording came to the attention of Pope John Paul II who requested a performance of the song at the Vatican.
 Televised in Europe, the event caught the attention of the head of BMG Records who subsequently asked Vannelli to record a contemporary classical disc in the style of "Parole per Mio Padre".
 Canto, released by BMG in 2003, features songs sung in English, Italian, Spanish, and French, and is considered by fans and Vannelli himself to be one of his strongest musical accomplishments.
 In 2008, Vannelli became a symbol of sorts for the National Basketball Association championship run by the Boston Celtics.
 After each blowout home victory during the 2008 season, the video crew at the TD Banknorth Garden played a clip from Dick Clark's American Bandstand that featured a bearded disco dancer clad in a tight Gino Vannelli T-shirt.
 The tradition became known in Boston as "Gino Time" and Gino T-shirts became common at Celtics games.
-The Wall Street Journal reported in 2008 that the dancer in the Gino shirt was a young man named Joseph R. Massoni, and that he had died of pneumonia in 1990.
+The Wall Street Journal reported in 2008 that the dancer in the Vannelli shirt was a young man named Joseph R. Massoni, and that he had died of pneumonia in 1990.
 He was 34 years old.

 "People Gotta Move" became a small hit again in the Netherlands in 2008 after this song was used in a commercial on TV and radio of the ANWB (Dutch road assistance).